Virginia's 44th House of Delegates district

 Virginia's 44th House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
+District 44 represents the counties of Washington and Russell (partial), and the City of Bristol.

-District 44 represents part of Fairfax County.
-The seat is currently held by Democrat Paul Krizek.
+The seat is currently held by Republican Israel O'Quinn.

 Geography

-District 44, representing part of Fairfax County, is located in Virginia's 8th Congressional District.
+District 44, representing Washington County, Virginia, the City of Bristol, and part of Russell County is located in Virginia's 9th Congressional District.

 Elections

-Incumbent Democrat Paul Krizek first took office in 2016, after winning an uncontested general election in November 2015.
+Before the most recent redistricting, the 44th District was in Northern Virginia.
+Some history before the redistricting: Democrat Paul Krizek first took office in 2016, after winning an uncontested general election in November 2015.
 He was re-elected in 2017, again without facing an opponent.
 In November 2019, Krizek was challenged by Republican Richard Hayden.
 Krizek won the contest with 70.67% of the vote.